jaffari12/jaffari12/README.md

 ### Hello there I am Kauser -  A career changer  👋

-I'am currently Student at Bootcamp [WBS](https://www.wbscodingschool.com/) learning Full-Stack Web Development Course and will be graduating by 19 Feb 2021.
+I'am currently Student at [WBS](https://www.wbscodingschool.com/) learning Full-Stack Web Development Course and will be graduating by 19 Feb 2021.

 A result and detail-oriented technology analyst with strong domain knowledge in semi-glamorous travel and airline industry.
 I have worked in areas of user functional testing, user interface and user experience towards the development, enhancement of Passenger Services Systems systems.